|Back to Main Print This Page Email to a Friend|

 Advantages of Female Sterilization

-Disadvantages and Complications of Female Sterilization
+Disadvantages of Female Sterilization

 - www.nichd.nih.gov -- National Institute of Child Health and Human Development